thisago/checkif/readme.md

 ## Why

-The windows (at least Win 7) is very inconsistent:
+The windows CMD (at least Win 7) is very inconsistent:
 - Commands that runs if previous was success or not (`a && b || c`) works just in a batch file
 - Cannot check inline in a CMD
   - If text exists in /is the content